MSNBC host apologizes for jokes about Romney's grandson

-LOS ANGELES (Reuters) - MSNBC television host Melissa Harris-Perry apologized on Tuesday for a recent segment on her show that joked about former U.S. Republican presidential candidate Mitt Romney’s adopted African-American grandson.
+LOS ANGELES, Dec 31 (Reuters) - MSNBC television host Melissa Harris-Perry apologized on Tuesday for a recent segment on her show that joked about former U.S. Republican presidential candidate Mitt Romney’s adopted African-American grandson.

 Harris-Perry said that the segment on Sunday’s “Melissa Harris-Perry” show was meant to celebrate diversity and not disparage it.